woctezuma/geforce-leak/README.md

 Here is a list of games which do *not* have any id on the aforementioned stores:
 - [the whole list][gist-no-id]

+Here are summaries with a focus on documented releases dates:
+- [a short list][gist-release-date-with-id] with known ids,
+- [a short list][gist-release-date-without-id] with unknown ids.

 ## References

 - A [Medium post by the original leaker][medium-post] revealing the method,